BestDI/AndroidUIView/README.md

-# AndroidUIView v1.1.0
+# AndroidUIView

-It's a very simple custom views library according UIButton in iOS, all of the views can be automatically set a pressed effect to a button with a simple background image without writing a selector.xml
+It's a simple custom views library according UIButton in iOS, all of the views can be automatically set a pressed effect without writing a selector.xml

-Hope you will like it :)

-`UIButton` A view extends Button, like as UIButton in iOS.

-`UIImageView` A view extends ImageView, like as UIButton in iOS.

-`UIRippleButton` A view fork from [traex/RippleEffect](https://github.com/traex/RippleEffect), be added and contributed by [whilu](https://github.com/whilu)

 ## Screenshots